tamlut-modnys/curriculum/hsl-23-2/hsl2/hsl2.md

 *  `=<`  just `=>` but reversed
 *  `=+`  pins something to the head of the current subject.

 Let's introduce two more runes that allow us to work with the subject.
-The "dottis" rune allows us to modify a value in the subject.
+The `=.` (tisdot) rune allows us to modify a value in the subject.
 Technically, it creates a new copy of the subject with everything the same except one changed value.
 Then it uses that subject as the context for some code evaluation

 ![](Images/050.png)